j-rheinheimer/Snake/README.md

 2. Open a terminal and navigate into the directory which you cloned the repository

 3. Type "python3 snake-curses.py" and press Enter to run the snake game made with curses lib

+### Note 1

+I am still working in the code using pygame, soon it will be available

+### Note 2

+Any comments or suggestions are welcome, please feel free to help